-Preheat the oven to 180°C / fan 160°C / gas 4.
+Preheat the oven to 180°C/gas mark 4.
 Grease 2 x 20cm round cake tins, then line with baking parchment.
-In a small bowl whisk the cocoa powder into 125ml boiling water.
+Whisk the cocoa powder into 125ml boiling water.
 Stir in the sunflower oil, then set aside to cool slightly.

 In a large mixing bowl, use an electric hand whisk to cream together the butter, sugar and vanilla extract until light and fluffy.

-Beat in the eggs one at a time, adding a little of the flour with each egg to stop the mixture splitting.
+Beat in the eggs one at a time, adding a little of the flour with each egg.
 Beat in the cocoa mixture.

 Sift over the remaining flour and baking powder, then gently fold in with a wooden spoon until the mixture is smooth.